ngwtl/DSI-SG-24-projects/project_capstone/README.md

 The best model from Gu, Kelly and Xiu (2020) is also a neural network, but its performance peaked at 3 layers.
 They found using deep learning (defined as anything more than 3 layers) results in overfitting to stock market noise.
 That is not my experience with REITs, as my out-of-sample R2 for a 3-layer network is 0.04, jumping to 0.23 for a 5-layer network, and peaking at 0.42 for a 7-layer network.

-The following table summarizes the performance of all 18 models:
+The following table summarizes the performance of all 18 models.
+The numbers without parentheses are R2s, while those in parentheses are RMSE.

 <table border="1" class="dataframe">
   <thead>